API Reference

 🎫 Get Anonymous Token

-/v1/init-anon-sessionInitialize an anonymous session to get a short-lived token (5-minute TTL).
+/v1/init-sessionInitialize an anonymous session to get a short-lived token (5-minute TTL).
 Use this token for chat and ticket operations without requiring user authentication.

-POST /v1/init-anon-session
+POST /v1/init-session

 Content-Type: application/json